On I List of Movie Reviews

 stupid teenage girls who make prank calls to various strangers who are randomly picked out of a telephone book.
 Of

-course, bad things happen, and they manage to land a killer who's played by John Ireland.
+course, bad things happen, and they manage to land a killer played by John Ireland.
 No matter what,

-the catchy premise sets the film up as a black-and-white thriller.
+the catchy premise sets up the film as a black-and-white thriller.

-Yeah, there's a moment in the shower which is straight out of Psycho, but that's
+Yeah, there's a moment in the shower which is straight out of Psycho, but

 the prank caller in prison for felony murder.

-All in all, if you want to see a fun, foggy suspense picture by William Castle, then I recommend
+All in all, if you want to see a fun, foggy suspense picture, then I recommend I Saw What You Did